 NOTE Examples of personnel actual properties are

-the actual duration of use of the personnel during the product segment, such as 2 h; this information is often needed for actual costing analysis;
+the actual duration of use of the personnel during the operations segment, such as 2 h; this information is often needed for actual costing analysis;

-actual monitored exposure times by the personnel during the product segment;
+actual monitored exposure times by the personnel during the operations segment;

-the location of the personnel after use in the product segment, such as area 51; this information is often used for short-term scheduling of personnel resources.
+the location of the personnel after use in the operations segment, such as area 51; this information is often used for short-term scheduling of personnel resources.

 Table 198 defines the relationship roles for the personnel actual.
 Table 199 defines the attributes for the personnel actual.